mk-pmb/webanno-guess-subject-target-url-pmb-js/README.md

 In that case, the subject is the image.

-Since there are so many things we could discuss using web annotations, I need a term that works for all of it – image, media files, physical books, dinosaur bones, people, living animals, ideas about future projects.
+Since there are so many things we could discuss using web annotations, I need a term that works for all of it – images, media files, physical books, dinosaur bones, people, living animals, ideas about future projects.

 To make things even harder, I'm not a native speaker of American English,